kcvipin/data-science/README.md

 - **Project Participation:** Contributed to two data science projects, involving data collection, cleaning, and preprocessing.

-- **Analysis and Modeling:** Assisted in developing machine learning models, performing statistical analyses, and interpreting results.
+- **Analysis and Modeling:** Assisted in developing machine learning models, performing statistical analysis, and interpreting results.

 - **Reporting:** Prepared reports and visualizations to communicate findings and insights to the project team and stakeholders.